DavidFluck/xdpfilter/README.md

 I really want to write a man page for this. `man <command>` is so natural for me, and it's jarring when command line tools don't provide man pages, because then I have to run the help command again to pipe it through $PAGER.

 main() is kind of long.
 I should break things out into functions or separate files.

+My normal git use involves more feature branches and informative commit messages.